brefphp/aws-lambda-layers/README.md

 binary and no extension (or minimal extensions) installed.
 This turned out to slow down the process by a big factor because every layer needs to be compiled for multiple PHP versions and deployed across 21 AWS Region (at this time).
 Except for php-intl, most extensions are extremely small and lightweight.
-The benefits of maintaining a lightweight layer long-term didn't outweight the costs at this time.
+The benefits of maintaining a lightweight layer long-term didn't outweigh the costs at this time.

 ##### Variables vs Repetitive Code